MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 - Gauntlets
 - Class Item

-If the glyph secret was completed, an additional chest will spawn granting a random raid weapon with Deepsight on a weekly lockout per account.
+: Collective Obligation, unknown drop chance.

-Collective Obligation, unknown drop chance
+: If the glyph secret was completed, an additional chest will spawn granting a random raid weapon with Deepsight on a weekly lockout per account.

 ---